juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 Proper Automatic Permanent solution:

-create a file like this, here:
+create a file like this:

 -----